mesosphere-backup/open-docs/tutorials/go-mesos-framework.md

 	- 'scheduler/example_scheduler.go' implements the required scheduler interface and logs all calls from Mesos.

 	- 'executor/example_executor.go' compiles to an executable binary which is capable of hosting tasks.
 It implements the executor interface and for the most part just logs calls from Mesos.
 The exception is the LaunchTask method which makes status updates regarding tasks, but does not actually do any work.

+1. Press CTRL + C to stop the framework.

 ### Step 4.
 Accept offers and launch tasks